matthewanavale/Content_Summarizer/README.md

 This project uses NLTK for NLP processing.

-## Packages
+## Instructions
-This project uses the NLTK package for NLP.
+This project uses the NLTK library for NLP.